MaxCanntSwim/14-obsidian-git/1405 CN/Data Link Layer/Frames.md

 - group bits and add information per group/unit name of the unit including additional bits: Frame

+# Summary: Protocols for lost frames
+Utopian simplex protocol: nope
+Stop-and-wait for error-free channel: adds confirmations but does not resend Stop-and-wait with ARQ 1 (no numbering): resends but cannot deal with lost acks Stop-and-wait with ARQ 2 (numbering): works but low throughput Sliding window with Go-back-N: works but unnecessary retransmission Sliding window with Selective Repeat: works fine

 # Structure
 **Header**: e.g., sender, receiver, version **Trailer**: error detection / correction bits